vmware-archive/gp-magic-query/load-data-framework/README.md

 # Recollect Twitter Data from Twitter
 This [framework scripts](https://github.com/greenplum-db/gp-magic-query/blob/master/load-data-framework/collect_from_source.md) are how you collect new Twitter Data
 You don't need to do this unless you want to experiment with the process

+# Get data from CSV in S3
+Sometimes data is not being streamed.
+Instead, a CSV file may be available in S3.
+If you need to query or bring this data to Greenplum, [check it out here](https://github.com/greenplum-db/gp-magic-query/blob/master/load-data-framework/collect_from_s3.md).